 your readers on.
 We explore rhetorical devices and how to use them to craft expert-

 In SBB II, we met, warped, and tortured 16 characters.
-This workbook helps you use these mannequins to create believable characters for your story.
+This fill-

+“Every scene should contain conflict.”
 This statement led me on a journey to discover how to make that happen.
 The Story Building Blocks series is the result of my research into how the experts define good fiction.
 I took the collective wisdom on writing, cut it open, dissected it, extrapolated the core ideas, and present my findings.
-In the process, I developed a way at looking at structure that made it easy to develop scenes through conflict.
+In the process, I developed a way of looking at structure that made it easy to develop scenes through conflict.
 The tools below are from my personal tool kit.
 I’m sharing them with you in the hopes that they help you as much as they helped me understand the craft of writing good fiction.
 There are never enough good books to feed a book addict’s habit, so I encourage you to keep writing.
+Send me a link.
+I am always looking for my next fiction fix.